ML | ADAM (Adaptive Moment Estimation) Optimization

 Adaptive Moment Estimation (ADAM) facilitates the computation of learning rates for each parameter using the first and second moment of the gradient.

 Being computationally efficient, ADAM requires less memory and outperforms on large datasets.
 It require p2, q2, t to be initialized to 0, where p0 corresponds to 1st moment vector i.e. mean, q0 corresponds to 2nd moment vector i.e. uncentered variance and t represents timestep.

 While considering ƒ(w) to be the stochastic objective function with parameters w, proposed values of parameters in ADAM, are as follows:

 α = 0.001, m1=0.9, m2=0.999, ϵ = 10-8.

-Another major advantage discussed in the study of ADAM is that the updation of parameter is completely invariant to gradient rescaling, the algorithm will converge even if objective function changes with time.
-The drawback of this particular technique is that it requires computation of second-order derivative which results in increased cost.
+Another major advantage discussed in the study of ADAM is that the updation of the parameter is completely invariant to gradient rescaling, the algorithm will converge even if the objective function changes with time.
+The drawback of this particular technique is that it requires the computation of second-order derivatives which results in increased cost.